Respiratory System

 How can I keep my respiratory system healthy?

-• Avoid pollutants that can damage your airways, including secondhand smoke, chemicals and radon (a radioactive gas that can cause cancer).
-Wear a mask if you are exposed to fumes, dust or other types of pollutants for any reason.
+• Avoid pollutants that can damage your airways.
+This includes secondhand smoke, chemicals and radon (a radioactive gas that can cause cancer).
+Wear a mask if you’re exposed to fumes, dust or other types of pollutants during your job or hobbies.

 Medically Reviewed